 - Click Save.

-The Action menu is the bar at the top of the Fetch screen that allows users to run, save, or perform other actions for their query.
+The Action menu is the bar at the top-right of the Fetch screen that allows users to run, save, or perform other actions for their query.

 Execute a Query

-- Enter a File Name for the exported results in the File Name field.
+- Enter a File Name for the exported file.

-- Select an extension.
-Users can export their query results to xls, xlsx, or csv file formats.
+- Select an Extension.
+The results can be exported to xls, xlsx, or csv file formats.

 - Click Export.
-The file will download from the user's default browser.
+The file will download to the user's device.

 Save a Query

-Once a user creates their new query, they can save the query.
-Simply click the Save Query icon.
-The Query will save based on the parameters laid out in the Overview window.
+Once a user creates their new query, they can save the query for future use by clicking the Save icon.
+The query will be saved based on the parameters specified in the Overview card.

 Duplicate a Query